BEagle1984/silverback/docs/_docs/1-quickstart/108-behaviors.md

 `InboundProcessorConsumerBehavior` | 200 | Handles the retry policies, batch consuming and scope management of the messages that are consumed via an inbound connector.
 `ChunkAggregatorConsumerBehavior` | 300 | Temporary stores and aggregates the message chunks to rebuild the original message.
 `DecryptorConsumerBehavior` | 400 | Decrypts the message according to the `EncryptionSettings`.
+`BinaryFileHandlerProducerBehavior` | 500 | Switches to the `BinaryFileMessageSerializer` if the message being consumed is a binary message (according to the `x-message-type` header.
-`DeserializerConsumerBehavior` | 500 | Deserializes the messages being consumed using the configured `IMessageSerializer`.
+`DeserializerConsumerBehavior` | 600 | Deserializes the messages being consumed using the configured `IMessageSerializer`.
+`HeadersReaderConsumerBehavior` | 700 | Maps the headers with the properties decorated with the `HeaderAttribute`.